 ACADEMIC CREDIT: Academic credit is available for summer study abroad and certain summer internships.
-Details about summer 2013 will be available in January; as a general introduction, visit this Law Records webpage.
+Details about the policy are made public in January; as a general introduction, visit this Law Records webpage.

 Connecting with others in the profession is one of the most important skills you'll develop during law school.
 Professional contacts can help you understand law practice, refine your goals, pitch your qualifications, find unadvertised positions, and get the inside track for consideration.
 The earlier you start, the more value networking can bring.
 Review this tip sheet to get started; visit our Networking Resources page for more detailed guidance and sources of contacts.

 The search for employment is an important venture, and we look forward to our partnership as you manage your transition from student to professional.
 Your conduct should reflect the highest standards of professionalism for an aspiring practitioner of law.
-You are expected to comply with both NALP Principles for Candidates and OCP's Recruitment Policies.
-In addition, you must abide by this Student Professionalism Statement (acknowledgement of its terms is required at your first login to Symplicity).
-You may view opportunities on Symplicity beginning on November 1; you may upload a resume once it has been reviewed by an OCP counselor, either during a walk-in session, at an individual appointment or (beginning in December) by email.
+You are expected to comply with both NALP Principles for Candidates and OCS's Recruitment Policies.
+In addition, you must abide by this Student Professionalism Statement (acknowledgement of its terms is required at your first login to SCORE).

 Counseling.
-You are welcome to meet with an OCP counselor with whatever frequency you find helpful.
+You are welcome to meet with an OCS counselor with whatever frequency you find helpful.
 Emergent questions can be addressed on a drop in basis - if an office door is open, we're happy to chat.
-We provide advice on an individual basis at appointments made through our online recruiting system, Symplicity.
 Your first appointment should be made with the counselor assigned to your small section (below).
 Thereafter, you may select from available times with any counselor; if there's no suitable time available, contact Jane McDonald at McDonaldJ@wlu.edu or the counselor you wish to see.
 Provide any document you'd like to discuss at least 24 hours in advance of your appointment time.